mandrewcito/signalrcore/docs/README.md

 ## Events

 ### On connect / On disconnect

-on_open - fires when connection is openned and ready to send messages on_close - fires when connection is closed
+on_open - fires when connection is opened and ready to send messages on_close - fires when connection is closed

 ```python
 hub_connection.on_open(lambda: print("connection opened and handshake received ready to send messages"))
 hub_connection.on_close(lambda: print("connection closed"))